Power BI Map Visualizations: Mapping Common City Names

 Result: Rendered incorrectly

-The map is rendered with all 18 cities named Newark mapped to Newark, New Jersey.
-This is obviously incorrect when all of the other supporting data points from our source data are considered.
-Since city name is the only information provided to the visualization, the mapping service assumes all entries are referring to the largest or most well-known city named Newark.
+The Map is rendered with all 18 cities named Newark mapped to Newark, New Jersey.
+This is incorrect given the other data points already available in the source table.
+Since city name is the only information provided to the visualization, the mapping service resolves every record to the same Newark location.
+The selection appears to favor the most prominent or highest-ranked geographic match, although Microsoft’s ranking criteria are not documented.

 Attempt 2: Mapping Using City Name, Latitude, and Longitude